nbeversl/urtext_docs/README.md

 The following Dynamic Definition exports the [Links and Pointers](#links-and-pointers) section of the documentation to HTML, into a node inside this one: defined

-# Search
-## Full Text Search

-Fuzzy and Full Text Search are already implemented in many modern desktop text editors and some mobile text editors.
-However Urtext has a built-in search and index capability to avoid reliance on editors and environments.
-### Searching
-#### Sublime : select `Urtext: Search` from the command pallete.
-This provides an input panel on the lo wer edge of the screen.
-Dynamically search results will be shown in a scratch view as you enter search terms.
-Press ESC to cancel.
-Results include links to source nodes.
-#### Pythonista : Use the "?"
-Urtext Button.
-Results will be updated in real time in the view behind th e search field.
-To exit, tap outside the search field.
-### Search Using Dynamic Nodes

-Search results can populate a dynamic node by using the key-value pair:

-- search:(string)

-For example, the following definition targets node[Example Search Results](#example-search-results) (below) and populates it with all nodes containing the word "urtext".
-#### Example Search Results

 # Filenames